trind09/ContosoUniversity/README.md

 # ContosoUniversity
 A project to learn ASP.NET MVC from ContosoUniversity.

-#To do migrations, run this command in console: update-database
+#To do migrations, run this command in Package Manager Console: update-database